Álvaro (footballer, born 1916): Early career

 A devout Falangist, Álvaro fought for the national faction during the Spanish Civil War, during which he became a member of Recuperación de Levante, a battalion whose mission was to recover parts from broken trucks and planes for repair in Levante, and which ended up formed an impressive football team that not only played several friendly matches in Valencia, but also participated in the 1938–39 Aragón Regional Championship.

 Notably, on 12 May 1939, Álvaro held off the in-form Fernando Sañudo to help his side to a 3–1 victory over the eventual champions Club Aviación Nacional.
 During a match at Les Corts on 18 July 1939, he was sought after by Barcelona, who was looking to rebuild its squad following the Civil War.
-Following a 2–1 loss to Ceuta on 8 August, the local journalists expressed their admiration for three Recuperación players, including Álvaro and Mundo, labelling them as imminent international players for the Spanish team.
+Following a 2–1 loss to Ceuta on 8 August, the local journalists expressed their admiration for three Recuperación players, including Álvaro and Mundo, labelling them as imminent international players for Spain.